cminers/braiins-os/docs/firmware.md

 | 0x00800000-0x01400000 | 0x00c00000 | factory   |
 | 0x01400000-0x01600000 | 0x00200000 | fpga      |

-The *kernel* partition contains an U-Boot *FIT* image with a gzipped Linux kernel image, *DTB* image and read-only root filesystem (*SquashFS*).
+The *kernel* partition contains a U-Boot *FIT* image with a gzipped Linux kernel image, *DTB* image, and read-only root filesystem (*SquashFS*).
 A writable overlay uses non-persistent *tmpfs*.
 The image is loaded by the U-Boot when recovery mode is detected.

-The *factory* partition contains *UBI* image compatible with *ubiformat* and used for factory reset.
-The factory reset is automatically initiated from the recovery mode during boot process when variable `factory_reset=yes` is set in the U-Boot environment.
-Default environment has set this variable so when the *uboot_env* is deleted and automatically restored by U-Boot, the factory reset is run.
+The *factory* partition contains a *UBI* image compatible with *ubiformat* and used for factory reset.
+The factory reset is automatically initiated from the recovery mode during the boot process when variable `factory_reset=yes` is set in the U-Boot environment.
+This variable is set in the default environment such that the factory reset is run when the *uboot_unv* is deleted and automatically restored by U-Boot.

 The U-Boot loads FPGA with bitstream from the recovery *fpga* partition when booting to recovery mode.
 This bitstream is also used during factory reset.

 ### firmware

-An *UBI* partition with three dynamic partitions contains a Linux kernel, read-only root file system and writable overlay.
+A *UBI* partition with three dynamic partitions contains a Linux kernel, read-only root file system, and writable overlay.
 There are actually two partitions.
 Only one partition is active.
-This partition always contains functional version of firmware and is used during auto recovery process.
+This partition always contains a functional version of firmware and is used during the auto-recovery process.

 | Name   | File System        |
 | ------ | ------------------ |